 The investment objectives and principal strategies of each Fund are described in this section.
 Each Fund's investment objective(s) is/are a non-fundamental policy and may be changed without shareholder approval by the Board of Trustees (the "Board") upon 60 days written notice to shareholders.
 If a Fund's investment objective is changed, this prospectus will be supplemented to reflect the new investment objective.
 There is no guarantee that a Fund will achieve its objective.
-Please see the statement of additional information ("SAI") for additional information about the securities and investment strategies that may be used by the Funds.
+Please see the statement of additional information ("SAI") for additional information about the securities and investment strategies described in this prospectus and about additional securities and investment strategies that may be used by the Funds.